okeefem3/firebase-workshop-web/README.md

 Goals:
 * Set up a Firebase project
 * Add Firebase project web app configuration to our app
-* Initialize our app as a Firebase app using the JS SDK
+* Initialize our app as a Firebase app using the Javascript SDK
 * Install Firebase CLI tools and log in

 References: